 We need more black lesbian movies and more diverse representation in lesbian films!
 Yes, we want more lesbians in movies, but we also want more diversity.

 So it’s a movie in a movie, which is already interesting, but what’s more interesting: Cheryl is interested in black women in film.

-Cheryl works in a video store and finds out black women weren’t always credited and that’s how she starts her film about ‘The Watermelon Woman’ (how the fictional black actress Fae Richards in the 30s was credited).
+Cheryl works in a video store and finds out black women weren’t always credited, and that’s how she starts her film about ‘The Watermelon Woman’ (how the fictional black actress Fae Richards in the 30s was credited).